pret/pokeheartgold/docs/Code_Decompilation.md

 Assembly files are divided into multiple parts:
 - .text: Contains function definitions
 - .rodata: Read Only Data- these are the same as consts in C
-- .bss: Block Starting Symbol- these are statically allocated variables
+- .bss: Block Starting Symbol- these are statically allocated variables with no values on initilizarions
+- .data: Data- these are statically allocated variables with a specific value on initializations

+(See [Static Data Decompilation](Static_Data_Decompilation.md) for more info on data segments)

 Functions are the most important part of decompiling any assembly file, so it's important to know how to translate the assembly into C